-Camp-On With Automatic Call Back (CAMP)-allows you to camp on to a station.
+Camp-On With Automatic Call Back (CAMP)-allows you to camp on to a station when you call that station and find it either busy or not occupied.
 The system calls you back as soon as the called station becomes idle or occupied.

-Camp-On (Call Waiting) (CAMP)-when calling a busy station, this feature allows you to send a call waiting tone to the station and to wait on-line for a reply.
+Camp-On (Call Waiting) (CAMP)-when calling a busy station, this feature allows you to send a call waiting tone to the station and to wait on line for a reply.